DanielAlvesMorais/Snake-Multiplayer/README.md

 ## 3. Comments About the Code

-* **Decoupled Rendering:** Rendering logic is strictly separated from business logic. `Snake.java` only knows about X and Y coordinates. `SnakeRenderer.java` is responsible for interpreting those coordinates, picking the correct textures (corners, tails), and applying rotation mathematics before sending them to the GPU.
+* **Decoupled Rendering:** Rendering logic is strictly separated from business logic. `Snake.java` only knows about X and Y coordinates and has zero LibGDX imports, allowing it to be unit-tested without an OpenGL context. `SnakeRenderer.java` is responsible for interpreting those coordinates, picking the correct textures (corners, tails), and applying rotation mathematics before sending them to the GPU.
 * **Centralized Input:** Instead of each screen polling for keys, `KeyboardController` extends `InputAdapter`.
 It receives references to the active screen entities and uses `switch` statements to route commands.
 This prevents input ghosting across screens.
+Audio feedback for direction changes is triggered here rather than inside `Snake.setDirection()`, keeping `Snake` free of audio dependencies.
+* **Centralized Configuration:** `GameConfig` holds all grid and screen constants (`TILE_SIZE`, `GRID_COLS`, `GRID_ROWS`, `SCREEN_WIDTH`, `PLAY_HEIGHT`, `SCREEN_HEIGHT`).
+Every class that needs a dimension references these constants, eliminating magic numbers.
-* **Testing with LibGDX Mocking:** To test pure logic without launching an OpenGL window, the JUnit setup (`@BeforeAll`) uses Mockito to mock `Gdx.audio` and `Gdx.files`.
-This allows classes like `Snake` to be tested instantly without throwing `NullPointerException` when trying to load `.wav` files.
+* **Testing with LibGDX Mocking:** Because `Snake` has no LibGDX dependencies, `SnakeTest` runs as plain JUnit 5 without any mock setup.
+For classes that do touch LibGDX (such as `Rank`), the JUnit setup uses Mockito to mock `Gdx.audio` and `Gdx.files`, allowing tests to run without launching an OpenGL window.

 ## 4. Test Plan